 Subaru recommends oil and filter changes every year or 9,000 miles for the XV e-Boxer – whichever comes first.
 It also notes, however, that this vehicle may well be chosen for its ability to operate in adverse conditions, and so maintenance may be required sooner.

 There’s no great first-year road-tax saving to be made with the XV e-Boxer, due to that 180g/km CO2 figure.
 That puts the car in the 171-190g/km band, and while the e-Boxer is classified as an 'alternative-fuel vehicle' by the government, that only bags you a £10 saving, for a total of £865 on first registration.
 Thankfully, as the XV doesn’t cross the £40,000 list-price threshold, your subsequent road-tax bills will only be £145 each year.

 - 1VerdictHybrid Subaru XV e-Boxer improves SUV's fuel economy and off-road performance, but rivals offer more for less

 - 2MPG & CO2 emissionsPrius-like hybrid system doesn’t result in Prius-like economy; this is unfortunately an area where the XV e-Boxer lags well behind its rivals

-- 3Running costs & insurance - currently readingDisappointing fuel-economy figures mean road-tax and Benefit-in-Kind rates for the XV e-Boxer may be higher than expected, while warranty and servicing levels are fairly average
+- 3Running costs & insurance - currently readingAs it's not a plug-in hybrid and CO2 emissions are fairly high, Benefit-in-Kind for the XV hybrid may be more than expected, while warranty coverage is bested by some rivals

 - 4Performance, engine & driveComposed on-road handling and good off-road ability steal a march on some rivals, but the XV e-Boxer's hybrid setup works better at low speeds than in faster driving

-- 5Interior, dashboard & comfortIt’s not much to look at, but the XV e-Boxer's interior feels well constructed, while standard equipment and comfort are both strong
+- 5Interior, dashboard & comfortIt’s not much to look at, but the XV hybrid's interior feels well constructed, while standard equipment and comfort are both strong